-There are times where a couple tries for conception for quite some time, but do not see results.
+There are times when a couple tries for conception for quite some time, but do not see results.
 Despite this, they do not see the need to go visit a doctor to check if they need to take infertility treatment.
-In actuality it is high time they go to a fertility clinic specialist.
+In actuality, it is high time they go to a fertility clinic specialist.

 When we talk about infertility treatments, the most common one which comes to our mind is IVF (In Vitro Fertilization).
 Just like how IVF treatment is for females, on similar lines ICSI (Intra Cytoplasmic Sperm Injection) is for males.

 In ICSI, a single sperm is directly placed into each egg by piercing the outer covering of the egg.
 Also, an ICSI infertility treatment improves the success rate of IVF treatment.

 During natural conception, the hardest sperm manages to break through the membrane of an egg to fertilize it.
 Weaker sperms don’t make it.